Matthew-Mullin/Matthew-Mullin.github.io/_posts/2022-3-22-skincare.md

 tags: [skin,health]
 ---

-Good skincare equals good confidence, which is important if you want to be a jolly little human.

 Here's some tips:
 * Avoid dairy[^fn1]
     - Dairy (of any kind) can increase your odds of getting acne by ~20-25%